7ihin/7ihin/README.md

  * I enjoy troubleshooting and tackling problems head-on when they arise.

 ## School
+ * Suwon Technical High School, Department of Electronics and Communication (2018.02 ~ 2020.08)
  * Gachon University Department of Future Automotive Engineering (2021.02 ~ )

 ## Activity